stackbit-projects/adorable-iron-87792/src/pages/posts/2024/one-to-one-question-bank.md

 * Company + Process
   * For longer term employees:
     * How are you feeling at [Company]?
-    * What would you like to see change at Mews?
+    * What would you like to see change at [Company]]?
     * How are your relationships?
     * What slows you down and prevents you from being your best self?
   * For new employees:
-    * What were you most nervous about in joining Mews?
+    * What were you most nervous about in joining [Company]]?
-    * What are your top three hopes for the culture and ways of working at Mews?
+    * What are your top three hopes for the culture and ways of working at [Company]?
 * Growth
   * What do you feel your gaps are at the moment?
   * Are you getting enough time for growth?